Get Early Access to NVIDIA B200 With 30,000 Free Cloud Credits

 AI Inference

-The NVIDIA A100 is capable of delivering unparalleled performance for deploying AI models in production.
+• The NVIDIA A100 is capable of delivering unparalleled performance for deploying AI models in production.
 It can handle a mix of workloads related to NLP, computer vision, matrix multiplications, etc. with utmost ease.
 The fine-grained structured sparsity in A100 Tensor Cores largely benefits AI Inference, as it helps improve the performance of model training.

-Built on the Hopper Architecture, the NVIDIA H100 is designed to accelerate tasks related to AI training and inference.
+• The NVIDIA H100 is designed to accelerate tasks related to AI training and inference.
 Hopper Tensor Cores can apply mixed FP8 and FP16 precisions that aid in accelerating AI calculations for transformers.
+The Transformer Engine in H100 has the potential to optimize the performance of transformer models that are extensively used in AI inference tasks.

-The NVIDIA L40S is ideal for edge AI inference and workloads that require AI-powered media processing with inference tasks.
+• The NVIDIA L40S is ideal for edge AI inference and workloads that require AI-powered media processing with inference tasks.
 If your workload involves both AI & graphics processing, you should opt for L40S since it enhances rendering with DLSS 3.
 It boosts graphical performance and delivers superior visual quality with reduced latency.

-Though all the three GPUs can handle AI Inference workloads very efficiently, each of them can be leveraged for different varieties of workloads.
 As seen so far, the NVIDIA H100 should be your go-to choice if performance of large-scale models is your priority.
 On the other hand, NVIDIA L40S is best-suited for AI Inference workloads with extremely low latency (e.g. real-time video analytics, media processing, etc.).

 Graphics Rendering and Video Applications

-The NVIDIA A100 can help achieve flawless input video decoding, training, and inference performance.
-The third-generation Tensor Cores in the A100 can accelerate tasks related to AI-enhanced graphics, such as upscaling, denoising, and ray tracing.
+• The NVIDIA A100 can help achieve flawless input video decoding, training and inference performance.
+The third-generation Tensor Cores in the A100 can accelerate tasks related to AI-enhanced graphics, such as upscaling, denoising and ray tracing.
 The MIG support also plays a pivotal role in achieving high throughput whilst reducing power consumption.

-Though A100 can handle media-related tasks efficiently, it is not the best choice for real-time graphics rendering tasks.
-The NVIDIA H100 is a powerful GPU that offers excellent performance for ray tracing (RT) and high-end simulations for virtual production.
+• The NVIDIA H100 is a powerful GPU that offers excellent performance for ray tracing (RT) and high-end simulations for virtual production.
 However, it is an expensive proposition for handling less demanding video rendering or graphics tasks.

-The NVIDIA L40S is a clear winner in this category, as the Ada Lovelace architecture is tailored for graphics rendering and video applications.
+• The NVIDIA L40S is a clear winner in this category, as the Ada Lovelace architecture is tailored for graphics rendering and video applications.
 With 48 GB of GDDR6 memory, even the most intense graphics applications run with the highest level of performance.

 The L40S provides the computational and graphical power that are necessary to render complex visuals in real-time.
 Third-generation Ray Tracing (RT) Cores (142 in total) and 48GB memory capacity helps deliver up to twice the real-time ray-tracing performance of the A100 and H100.